sourcefrog/conserve/tests/backup.md

 TODO(mbp): Recursively backup directories.

 Obviously you also want to be able to restore from it.
 The restore command takes an archive name, a destination directory, and optionally a list of files to restore into that directory.
 Existing files will be overwritten.

-TODO: Actually test restoring from it.

 TODO: List band contents.

+    $ conserve restore myarchive restoredir
+    $ cat restoredir/afile
+    strawberry

+For safety, you cannot restore to the same directory twice:

+    $ conserve -L restore myarchive restoredir
+    error creating restore destination directory "restoredir": File exists [1]